addrummond/ibex/docs/manual.md

+**See [here](https://tmalsburg.github.io/latin-squares-with-ibex.html) for important info if you're running experiments on MTurk or similar platforms.**

 # Versions

 This documentation covers 0.3.7.
 The 0.1.x versions of Webspr come with a README containing full documentation.
 0.2.x versions are documented in another page on the wiki.
 The latest version of this document can be found at https://github.com/addrummond/ibex/blob/master/docs/manual.md